ethereum/remix-ide/docs/run.md

 ![](images/a-recorder.png)

-When checked, the option `Run transactions using the last compilation result` allows you to develop a contract and easily set the state.
+When checked, the option `Run transactions using the last compilation result` allows you to develop a contract and easily set the state using **the latest compiled versions of the contracts.**

 ### scenario.json
 To create this file in the recorder, you first of course need to have run some transactions.
 In the image above - it has a `0` next to **Transactions Recorded**.
 So this isn't the right moment to save transactions because - well because there aren't any.
 Each time you make a transaction, that number will increment.
 Then when you are ready, click the floppy disk icon and the scenario.json file will be created.